-Why Your Advertiser Campaigns Aren’t Working And How to Fix It: Part 1
+Why Your Advertiser Campaigns Aren’t Working & How to Fix Them (Part 1)

 In my 25 years in digital media, I’ve worked with hundreds of publishers and thousands of advertisers in B2B, consumer, and regional markets.
 I’ve had access to analytics from innumerable ad campaigns and discussions with advertisers in a wide variety of industries.